sunfishcode/wasm-reference-manual/WebAssembly.md

 > This differs from `nop` in that it has an operand, so it can be used to discard unneeded values from the value stack.

+TODO: Explicitly describe the binding of `$T` and document that this instruction is sometimes called "value-polymorphic".

 #### Constant

 | Mnemonic    | Immediates            | Signature    | Families | Opcode |